zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 (Option) 1.
 A replay buffer with some kind if prioritization scheme (Option) 2.
 Better exploration

+## Future Improvements
+There are many possible directions to try.
+Wish there was more time.
+I would try the D4PG algorithms (refence bellow) - this was covered by the Udacity course, and could work.

 ## See also
 You can view the publication from DeepMind here
 [ Unity Agents ] https://github.com/Unity-Technologies/ml-agents

+[Distributed Distributional Deterministic Policy Gradients (D4PG)]  (https://arxiv.org/abs/1804.08617)

 [ CONTINUOUS CONTROL WITH DEEP REINFORCEMENT LEARNING (section 3,7 ) https://arxiv.org/pdf/1509.02971.pdf